Free Quickstart Guide

 The Irish language, also known as Gaelic or Gaeilge, has a unique set of sounds and pronunciation rules.
 Here's a brief guide to some of the most important sounds and how to pronounce them, along with some examples of Irish words:

 The modern Irish language uses the same alphabet as English, which consists of 26 letters.
-However, there are a few letters that are not used in Irish:
+However, there are a few letters that are NOT US in Irish:

 1. J